Aurora E. Clark: Career

-Clark has been very active in service to the Chemistry community and Washington State University.
-At WSU, Clark was the interim director of the materials science and engineering PhD program as well as the WSU-PNNL Nuclear Science and Technology Institute prior to her current role as the Director of the Center for Institutional Research Computing.
+Following her postdoctoral fellowship, Clark joined the chemistry department at Washington State University (WSU) in 2005.
+Upon joining the faculty, Clark used Pacific Northwest National Laboratories supercomputers to adapt Google's PageRank software into moleculaRnetworks, a cost-effective method for scientists to determine molecular shapes and chemical reactions.
+Following this, Clark was named the interim director of the materials science and engineering program at WSU.

 As a result of her research in simulating highly radioactive systems, Clark was named deputy director of the IDREAM center, one of four DOE Energy Frontier Research Centers intended to expedite the cleanup of sites contaminated by nuclear weapons production.
 At the same time, she was also named a Fellow of the American Chemical Society for her "service to the nuclear/inorganic and computational chemistry communities and for her innovative research."
 The following year, Clark was appointed to a National Academies of Sciences, Engineering, and Medicine’s committee to develop the agenda for basic research in separations science.
-In 2019, Clark was elected as a Fellow of the American Association for the Advancement of Science for her methods that integrate applied mathematics and chemistry to extract new information from modeling data.
-She was later also inducted into the American Physical Society for her work in "developing innovative methods to advance the study of complex chemical solutions and their interfaces using molecular simulation and integrating methods from graph theory, topology (shape) and geometry."
-Her laboratory moved to the University of Utah Department of Chemistry in 2022.
+In 2022, Clark moved her laboratory to the Chemistry Department at the University of Utah.